The Role of Probiotics in Autoimmune Disease Management: An Ayurvedic Perspective

 Rheumatoid Arthritis

-Several studies have shown that probiotics can help reduce symptoms of rheumatoid arthritis.
-For example, a study published in the journal *Complementary Therapies in Medicine* found that probiotic supplementation reduced disease activity and improved quality of life in patients with rheumatoid arthritis.
+A study published in Complementary Therapies in Medicine found that probiotic supplementation reduced disease activity and improved the quality of life in patients with rheumatoid arthritis (Pineda et al., 2011).
+The findings suggest that probiotics may alleviate inflammation and immune dysregulation in autoimmune joint diseases.

 Inflammatory Bowel Disease